 Section 4 of the Bill seeks to strengthen the requirement of Financial Memoranda.
 This is necessary in view of the regrettable mounting cases of non-compliance with Financial Memoranda in recent years.
-The amendment is designed to make it clear that the Financial binding and must be strictly adhered to in the
+The amendment is designed to make it clear that the Financial Memoranda approved by the Government are binding and must be strictly adhered to in the use made of public funds.